debugevent90901/debugevent90901.github.io/_posts/2023-11-14-Efficient-Parallel-Oblivious-Sorting-for-Hardware-Enclaves.markdown

 6. Developed a reader/writer pool manager to fetch input and combine the final output, reduces contention between the threads.

-7. Separate a central pseudo-random number generator (which uses AES counter mode) to multiple ones to reduce contention.
+7. Separate a central pseudo-random number generator (which uses AES counter mode) into multiple ones to reduce contention.

 8. Used C++ intrinsics to accelerate element-wise oblivious exchange using SIMD.
 Applied different instruction sets such as AVX512, AVX2, and SSE2 to make the code compatible on a wide range of processors.